luciotato/LiteScript/source-V2/Compiler.lite.md

         moduleVar.addMember 'filename',{value: fileInfo.filename}
         moduleVar.addMember 'parent'

-Also, register every `import/require` in this module body, to track dependency.
+Also, register every `import|require` in this module body, to track modules dependencies.
 We create a empty `.required[]` to keep track of every other importe/require '**importParameter**' and also a empty `.imported[]` to hold the **imported AST Module node**